Floating

 • Opening paragraph: Thank, appreciate, and congratulate the subscriber.
 Remember to make it short and sweet.

-• Body of the email: Keep it to the point.
+• Email body: Keep it to the point.
 Your body should include information about you, benefits to the reader, any offer/deal, and what they should expect.

 Type of Welcome email: Hello & Get Started Email